LeeMinHuu/The-Melon-Man/README.md

 # CHANGELOG (20240814)
-1/ Add 1 new platform.
+1. Add 1 new platform
-2/ Add double Jump by pressed 2 Space
+2. Add double Jump by pressed 2 Space

 # For contributors